Kole Forest Garden Project – Uganda

 1) Provide support and training to 282 farmers in Kole, Uganda on Forest Garden design and nursery development and maintenance,

-2) Plant approximately 600,000 trees on Forest Garden sites to protect and fertilize soils through establishment of green walls, contour lines, and planting of nitrogen-fixing, fertilizer trees; begin out-planting, and conduct training events on composting, integrated pest management strategies, and perma-garden growing techniques, and
+2) Plant approximately 600,000 trees on Forest Garden sites to protect and fertilize soils through the establishment of green walls, contour lines, and planting of nitrogen-fixing, fertilizer trees; begin out-planting, and conduct training events on composting, integrated pest management strategies, and perma-garden growing techniques, and

 3) Establish 282 garden beds—one for each farmer—with a diverse mix of nutritious vegetables and fruits surrounded by fodder and timber trees.